pymupdf/PyMuPDF/docs/recipes-stories.rst

     .. note::

-        At the time of writing the HTML engine for Stories is fairly basic and supports a subset of CSS2 attributes.
+        At the time of writing the HTML engine for Stories is fairly basic and supports a subset of CSS2 attributes - see :ref:`CSS_Support` for details.

-    Some important CSS support to consider:

-    - The only available layout is relative layout.
-    - `background` is unavailable, use `background-color` instead.
-    - `float` is unavailable.

 .. include:: footer.rst